 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-You'll receive innovative, practical and relevant teaching integrating problem-based learning, simulations, student law firms.
-You'll also attend masterclasses from legal practitioners and academics.
+Your teaching will be innovative and practical, integrating problem-based learning, simulations and student law firms.
+There will also be the chance attend masterclasses from legal practitioners and academics.

 You'll develop an understanding of business organisations, commercial law, intellectual property, employment, litigation and property law, as well as the legal profession and the legal services market.
-You'll be supervised by a designated tutor acting as senior partner for your student law firm who will provide regular support and feedback on your client work.
+Throughout the course, you'll be supervised by a designated tutor acting as senior partner for your student law firm who will provide regular support and feedback on your client work.

 You'll advise clients and progress transactions and matters, interacting with simulated clients, drafting client communications and legal documents, negotiating with other law firms, and presenting arguments to resolve disputes.